 Standard Committee Response: it is removed from this point 4.5.2 because we have added it to the point 4.5.1, and this point 4.5.2 talks about addition measures to those listed in 4.5.1.

+4.5.3 Substances that do not appear on Appendix 3 are prohibited for use in organic production.

-4.5.3 Physical methods for pest, disease and weed management are permitted, including the application of heat.
+4.5.4 Physical methods for pest, disease and weed management are permitted, including the application of heat.